fvilante/Rust_Mandelbrot_OnTerminal/readme.md

+# Objective

+This program written in Rust programming language, use less than 65 lines of code to compute and draw an ASCII representation of a mandelbrot fractal on your terminal screen.

+The objective is to show the expressiveness power of Rust Language.

 Credits: Code from book [Rust in Action](https://www.rustinaction.com/) by [Tim McNamara](https://twitter.com/timClicks)

-# Objective

-This program written in Rust language, use less than 65 lines of code to compute and draw an ASCII representation of a mandelbrot fractal on your terminal screen.

 # Usage